hylo-so/model/results.md

 The heatmaps above illustrate:
 - **Left**: Depeg Event Rate - Shows the probability of depeg events for different parameter combinations
-- **Right**: Average Stability Pool Activations - Shows the frequency of stability pool interventions
+- **Right**: Average Stability Pool Activations - Shows the frequency of stability pool interventions on each run over 1411 days

 ## Optimal Configuration Recommendations